-DOH is committed to promoting the health and safety of the people of Hawaii, and this includes helping Hawaii residents prepare for natural disasters and other emergencies, including the COVID-19 pandemic.
-With a few proactive steps taken ahead of time, you can help insure that your family will get through some very tough times.
+DOH is committed to promoting the health and safety of the people of Hawaii.
+This includes helping Hawaii residents prepare for natural disasters and other emergencies and disasters.
+With a few steps taken ahead of time, you can help ensure that you and your family can get through tough times.

 Click on the following links to learn how to protect your family before disaster strikes, as well as what to do during and after:

 During and after a major disaster, you may be on your own for a while.
 This is why it’s important to take time before disaster strikes by setting aside the items you will need for an emergency kit that will help you get by for as long as two weeks or more.
 Preparing a kit in advance helps you avoid product shortages when some members of our community may be hoarding supplies.
 Learn what supplies you should prepare in our “Take 10″ brochure.

 Planning is one of the most effective tools we have for dealing with disaster, or at least for preventing a bad situation from getting much worse.
 Planning can include a number of things, from taking care of one’s health (like regular exercise and preventive care) to mapping out what you and your family will do to find each other if disaster strikes.
 Learn what you can do to plan for disaster with our “Plan To Be Ready” guide.